eirikeg1/Study-Notes/IN5320 - Development in Platform Ecosystems/Tiawana book notes/Chapter 1 - The Rise of Platform Ecosystems.md

 ![[Pasted image 20230904133625.png | 500]]

-# The five drivers of migration to PE
+# The five drivers of migration to Platform Ecosystems
 ---
 _Recent advances in technology are increasingly making it possible to reconfigure traditional industries, there are five main factors which accelerate these changes_